resourcepool/the-heist-trainer/resources/docs/docs/index.md

 ### Add Arduino libraries

-Copy the content of the **libraries** directory to your **Documents/Arduino/libraries** folder
+Copy the content of the **libraries** directory to your **Arduino/libraries** folder.
+ * Windows: should be in `My Documents/Arduino/libraries`
+ * Linux: should be in the `libraries` subfolder of wherever you placed arduino
+ * Mac OS: should be in the `Documents/Arduino/libraries` folder

 Restart Arduino IDE.

-### Setup environment
+### Linux
-All you need to setup your environment is :
- * Compatible with Windows 8+ / Mac OSX / Linux
- * 1 USB Port available
- * Internet connection

-Then you can follow theses steps :
+Additionally, if you are on Linux you need to follow theses extra steps :
- * install pyserial avec pip et python3 :
+ * install pyserial with pip & python3 :
-    * si vous n'avez pas pip installé : `sudo apt install python-is-python3`
+    * if pip is not installed : `sudo apt install python-is-python3`
     * installez pyserial `pip install pyserial`
- * For Linux, you need to open your serial port with the following command and reboot your computer :
+ * enter the following command and reboot your computer:
  `sudo usermod -aG dialout $USER`

 ## Game start

-Whenever the game master gives his go, you can go ahead and browse to the right game section.
+Go ahead and browse to the right game section.
 Start with **chapter one**.

 **Open the briefcase**